 Section 1.1 of WaterSense at Work(308 pp, 6 MB, About PDF) highlights some of the benefits of water efficiency for commercial and institutional facilities.
 Read about the experiences of Providence Hospital in Olympia, Washington.

-- How Hospitals Can Save Water and Big Bucks Too Exit (Providence Hospital is also featured in a case study in Appendix A of WaterSense at Work(308 pp, 6 MB, About PDF))
+- How Hospitals Can Save Water and Big Bucks Too (Providence Hospital is also featured in a case study in Appendix A of WaterSense at Work(308 pp, 6 MB, About PDF))

 Effective water management starts with planning.
 To achieve water management goals, facilities should consider forming water management teams to evaluate water use, develop implementation plans, measure progress, make ongoing improvements, and identify new savings goals and opportunities.